 Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Create Compliance Program Charter Create a charter to define the c ompliance pro ogram roles, res sponsibilities, an d approach.
-FY 2017-18 LS EO Current Update As described dur supports the approf Defense Mode compliance to all fulfill the organization of a Complimite of a Compliance procedural compliance procedural compliance Division.
-The class year 2022. roach outlined.
-The modern component in development in development in development in the contract of the contract in the contr ned in the Insidel provides ents of LACE sion.
-Ioping a stroctor whose resibility.
-The Cedures, and minimizes orgughout LACE osition will re etitute of Intern a structure the ERA through of the compliance of the complex of the comp al Auditors' (IIA nat assigns res mutually reinfo e and ethics p focus on risk ma rector will be re th by LACERA isk and enforce n) Three Lines ponsibility for reing roles to rogram is the anagement-esponsible for and build a es policy and thin the Legal
+FY 2017-18 LS EO Current Update As described dur supports the approf Defense Mode compliance to all fulfill the organization of a Complimite of a Complimite without operation examining the procedural compliance procedural compliance Division.
+The class year 2022. coach outling oach outling oach outling of the modern of the component of ned in the Insidel provides ents of LACE sion. loping a stroctor whose resibility.
+The Cedures, and minimizes orgughout LACE osition will re titute of Intern a structure the RA through rang compliance sponsibilities to compliance Dia rules set fort ganizational rie ERA. al Auditors' (IIA nat assigns res mutually reinfo e and ethics p focus on risk m rector will be re th by LACERA sk and enforce rogram is the anagement- esponsible for and build a es policy and